hal-platform/hal-agent/README.md

 - Elastic Beanstalk

 **Please note:**
-For Rsync deployments "server commands" are skipped (Both pre-push and post-push).
+For EC2 and EB deployments "server commands" are skipped (Both pre-push and post-push).

 ### .hal9000.yml